Musiquarium Music Reviews 2020

 This album might just be even better than Run The Jewels 2, which many consider to be their best work.

-The Smashing Pumpkins – Cyr
+The Smashing Pumpkins – CYR

 The Smashing Pumpkins release a double album of synthpop slop.